 You may also be eligible for a loan while you study.

 Find out about financial support if you’re from outside the UK.

 - Degree classification minimum of a 2:2 undergraduate honours degree awarded by a UK university, or an equivalent higher education qualification.
 Your degree needs to support the subject knowledge requirements of the National Curriculum for Computing and ICT.

 - GCSEs at grade C/4 or above in English Language and Mathematics.

 Our strongest applicants have undertaken some observation in a school and reflected on their experiences and the role of the teacher.

-We also recommend you check the Department of Education website at (www.education.gov.uk/get-into-teaching) for the latest updates.
+We recommend that you check the Department of Education website at (www.education.gov.uk/get-into-teaching) for the latest updates.

 A Disclosure and Barring Service Check and satisfactory DfE Fitness to Teach health form are required.

 Loreto Grammar is an all-girls, high-achieving Catholic grammar school with academy status in Altrincham, in the borough of Trafford.
 Pupils are from the top 50% of the ability range in and beyond Trafford.